pandurangpatil/llm-chat/backend-design.md

 **Behavior:**
 1. Creates and stores user message immediately with `userMessageId`
 2. Creates assistant message placeholder with `assistantMessageId`
-3. Triggers async LLM API call to generate response
+3. **ASYNC** (single flow, fire-and-forget):
+   - Fetches user system prompt
+   - Fetches thread summary for the model
+   - Fetches recent messages to build context
+   - Applies token budget constraints
+   - Calls LLM API with assembled context
-4. Stores response tokens in DB array with end-of-message marker
+   - Background consumer stores response tokens in DB array as they stream in
+   - Marks message status as 'complete' when response is fully received
-5. Returns immediately with message IDs for client to track
+4. Returns immediately with message IDs for client to track
-6. Client should use `GET /api/threads/:threadId/models/:modelId/messages/:messageId` to stream the response
+5. Client should use `GET /api/threads/:threadId/models/:modelId/messages/:messageId` to stream the response

 ### GET /api/threads/:threadId/models/:modelId/messages/:messageId